 With mixed seed varieties, some corn takes time to catch up with their neighbors, growing from six to 12 feet tall.
 Once at their desired height, the paths finally get paved.
 They usually stomp and cut the paths by hand, making their way from the start to the exit with only one correct path.

-“We kind of try and avoid areas of weaker corn because when you widen out the pass, you risk what’s called ‘lodging,’ where the corn blows over easily with high winds,” turfgrass science senior and corn maze chair Cabot Ellis said.
+“We kind of try and avoid areas of weaker corn because when you widen out the paths, you risk what’s called ‘lodging,’ where the corn blows over easily with high winds,” turfgrass science senior and corn maze chair Cabot Ellis said.
 “If you have paths that you create, these wind channels, it’ll blow over stalks.
 So we want to prevent that.
 We try and cut through healthy corn, and then it’s just kind of something where we have volunteers who will come out and we go, ‘OK, each one of you, you cut a path to throw somebody off.’”

 With a rough template of the A&M primary logo spanning 36 by 36 inches scaled up to 60 feet, in the middle of all the twisting paths lies the carved-out logo.